Affiliate Disclosure: All links pay commissionReading Time: 39 minutes

 - STRYD handles thick elasticated laces, unlike other footpods.
 Looping through 3 or 4 lengths is recommended

-- Internally the footpod is known as the STRYD SUMMIT – now you know.
+- Since 2016, internally, the footpod is known as the STRYD SUMMIT – now you know.
 The chest strap was called STRYD PIONEER.

 - Data metrics are broadcast over both ANT+ and Bluetooth SMART channels.
 Multiple, simultaneous pairings are possible.